Tarab-Imam/dhbcvjeshhj/README.md

 # Programs
 I'll write some codes here.
 <br>
-I'll use some programs like C here.
+I'll use some programs like C,python here.